 Real Estate in Majagual

-Currently, a house in Majagual with four bedrooms on a 38,000 square feet lot is on sale for $295,000.
-Another house listed for sale in Majagual has ocean views, and comes with a pool, small guest apartment, a garden on a third of an acre and featuring an orchard, and independent entrance, all for $380,000.
+Currently, a house in Majagual with four bedrooms on a 38,000-square-foot lot is on sale for $295,000.
+Another house listed for sale in Majagual has ocean views, and comes with a pool, small guest apartment, a garden on a third of an acre featuring an orchard, and an independent entrance, all for $380,000.

 Cost of Living in Majagual

 The cost of living in Majagual is about the same as in Panama City.
 A couple could live here on a budget of around $2,400 a month, including rent of $700 to $1,200 a month.
 However, if you’re planning to buy property right away or after renting for a time, you’ll appreciate Majagual’s bang for buck.